You’re about to discover how to create an online course.

 Your Journey Has Just Begun

-Awesome, you’re at the end of a 10,000+ word page on how to create an online course that’s exceptionally superior to most courses that are out there.
+Awesome!
+You’re at the end of a 10,000+ word article on how to create an online course that’s exceptionally superior to most courses that are out there.

 Finally, you’ve seen how you can evaluate the results of your piloting to create a full-scale online course.